tyblount/ryba_game/README.md

 Using OOP certainly isn't a requirement for game dev in Lua, but it's familiar which has value on its own.
-Also, letting instances reference methods on classes via metatable lookups rather than with closures works better with Live Reloading.
+Letting instances reference methods on classes via metatable lookups rather than with closures works better with live reloading.
+It also seems to help the language server with code inference.

 ### Formatting with Prettier